 New boat ramps and launches shall follow BMPs and the standards in WAC 220-660-150 to avoid impacts to shoreline ecological functions, such as effects to nearshore habitat.

-Only joint-use new boat ramps and launches are allowed for new residential development or subdivisions of two or more waterfront dwellings occurring after the effective date of this SMP.

-Boat ramps and launches may be permitted for boating and water access facilities, recreational uses, and developments with more than four residential units subject to SMP Table 5-1: Permitted, Conditional, and Prohibited Uses.
+Boat ramps and launches may be permitted for recreational uses and developments with more than four residential units subject to SMP Table 5-1: Permitted, Conditional, and Prohibited Uses.

 Boat ramps and launches shall be sited to minimize impacts to aquatic and upland wildlife habitats, native emergent vegetation, fluvial processes, water quality, and navigation.
 All facilities shall be located and designed using mitigation sequencing.